yvobogers/nibe-postman/README.md

 # nibe-postman
+Postman Collection to explore the NIBE Uplink API.
 Before using, make sure you have created a NIBE Uplink account and you have registered a new application.
 For more information see: https://api.nibeuplink.com/Home/About

 ### How to use
 * Import the collection and update the Variables to correctly reflect the `client_id` and `client_secret` that NIBE assigned to you.
 Fill in `redirect_uri` and `state` (can be anything).